 Struggling to get interviews?

-How to write a resume when you have no formal work experience
+How to write a resume with no work experience

 1. Fill in your header